Redfin and Our Agents

 If you have a Redfin account, just add homes to your list of favorites as you browse, and then sign up to receive alerts whenever one of your favorite homes is updated.
 You can also adjust your email settings so you receive listing updates when the price changes or an open house is scheduled for a favorite home.

-How can I share homes and get input from my agent, co-buyer, or friends?
+How can I share homes and get input from my agent, search partner, or friends?

 If you have a Redfin account, you can invite others to see and comment on your favorite homes by using the Shared Favorites tool.